 While options for temporary residence have never been greater for the modern traveler, one of the more interesting and tranquil choices is to spend a night at a temple.
 Temples offering lodgings are called shukubo.

 Over 50 temples in Koyasan offer the opportunity for weary travelers to recharge their spiritual batteries.
 It is recommended, though not mandatory, to take part in some of the monks' spiritual practices such as meditation and copying sutras.

 Using only vegetables and wild plants, shojin ryori skillfully adapts to the changing seasons to provide nourishing food for the body and soul.
 This vegetarian Buddhist cuisine focuses on delivering the true essence of each ingredient.
 Shukubo serve shojin ryori meals to overnight guests, but it is also possible to get Buddhist lunches at some of the eateries in the temple town.

-The most important place in Koyasan is Okunoin Temple , the mausoleum of the monk Kukai, one of Japan's most influential and revered religious figures.
+One of the most important places in Koyasan is Okunoin Temple , the mausoleum of the monk Kukai, an influential and revered religious figure.
 In Buddhism, though, it's not the destination, but the journey that counts.

 The cobbled pathway leading to Okunoin passes by over 200,000 mossy gravestones and memorials under a thick green canopy of ancient cedar trees.
 Famous historical figures, great samurai, and royalty rub shoulders with more prosaic modern heroes of business and industry.

 Koyasan tours and experiences

 One of the big draws of a visit to Koyasan is the range of experiences and activities on offer from meditation, sutra-copying and matcha tea experiences to private tours with a monk as your tour guide.